 Transitioning into Winter Home Decor

-On Instagram yesterday I asked y’all about how you transition your home into the rest of winter after putting away your Christmas decor.
+On Instagram in the past I’ve asked y’all about how you transition your home into the rest of winter after putting away your Christmas decor.
 To my big surprise, so many of you said that you skip straight to a spring state of mind!
-One thing that caught my eye was that I received messages saying that you feel like this is an awkward time of year between Christmas and Spring that you don’t know what to do with your home’s decor while you wait on spring to make it’s grand arrival.
+One thing that caught my eye was that I received messages saying that you feel like this is an awkward time of year between Christmas and Spring that you don’t know what to do with your home’s decor while you wait on spring to make its grand arrival.
 In hopes to help you savor another month or so of coziness, today on the blog is all about how-to transition your Christmas decor into the rest of winter!

 How-To Transition Your Christmas Decor into the Rest of Winter

 If you’re someone like me who wants to shed a tear this time of year when it’s time to put away your Christmas decor, transitioning your Christmas decor into the rest of winter is a lot easier than you may think it is.

 The first step for transitioning your Christmas decor into the rest of winter is to start by taking down all the ornaments from your 500 Christmas trees all around the house.
 You don’t even have to take down your Christmas trees, wreaths, or garlands!

 In fact, (especially if you have flocked trees) a bare tree with fuzzy or large knit blankets at the base can really give off a winter wonderland vibe to keep your home cozy through the rest of winter.
 If your tree isn’t flocked, you can still give your tree a winter wonder look so it doesn’t look too bare by adding snow fluff or pillow stuffing that you can buy at Hobby Lobby.
 I do this on my living room tree (that is not flocked) to add texture after I put on our Christmas ornaments.